Ray Flores from ESPN Chicago to Visit Introduction to Radio Course

 The book, Against Fairness, is his seventh and is available to purchase on Amazon.com.
 Pan Papacosta Delivers Talk at Orland Park Public Library

 His talk was "The History, Politics and Future of the Space Program," and it was sponsored by the Illinois Humanities Council.
 Grads Getting Great Jobs -- in Journalism and Beyond Employers say Columbia's hands-on training and the variety of internships available in this news-rich city combine to produce graduates ready to be productive employees.
 And hiring in the industry is picking up.
-Examples of this include recent journalism grad Tony Merevick, who is a national reporter for Buzzfeed based in New York City.
+Examples of this include recent journalism grad Tony Merevick, who is a national reporter for Buzzfeed based in New York City, and several recent graduates working at the Chicago Tribune and Chicago Sun-Times.
 Rob Lagueux Receives Fulbright Award

 The Director of the First-Year Seminar in LAS is assisting City University of Hong Kong with integrating American-style general education into its curriculum.
 Department of Science and Mathematics’ Science Institute Receives Two Grants